Grouped Frequency Distribution

 Starting at 0 and with a group size of 4 we get: 0, 4, 8, 12, 16

-Write down the groups, include the end value of each group (must be less than the next group):
+Include the end value of each group that must be less than the next group:

-The last group goes to 19, which is greater than the largest value, so that is good.
+The last group goes to 19 which is greater than the largest value.
+That is OK: the main thing is that it must include the largest value.

 (Note: If you don't like the groups, then go back and change the group size or starting value and try again.)